 Not complying or not engaging

-An ex-partner can refuse to consider any offers made or attend mediation sessions to delay settlement.
-They may do this if they believe it will result in a better offer being made.
+An ex-partner can refuse to consider any reasonable settlement offers or attend mediation sessions to delay settlement.
+They may do this if they believe it will result in a better offer.
 One particularly insidious way non-compliance can arise is by attempting to hide or manipulate assets.

 While financial disclosure is mandatory, this requirement isn’t always met.
 To disrupt the settlement and gain an upper hand, a person can manipulate the asset pool.
 There are many well-known strategies to do this.
 Here are some common tactics lawyers face.